Cognitive Behavioral Therapy for Anxiety: A Practical, Science-Backed Guide

 However, if your anxiety is severe or if you're finding it hard to make progress by yourself, working with a trained CBT therapist can provide extra support and personalized guidance.
 A therapist can help tailor the techniques to your situation and keep you accountable.
 You might start with self-help and add therapy later if needed, or vice versa – there's no single "right" path.

-What if my anxiety is too intense to face my fears or do these exercises?
+What if my anxiety is too intense to face my fears or do exposure exercises?

-It's normal to feel nervous about confronting your fears – that's why you have the anxiety in the first place.
+It's normal to feel nervous about confronting your fears — that's part of the anxiety you're trying to treat.
 The key is to break things into very small steps.
-If even the first step on your exposure ladder feels overwhelming, try creating an even easier step, or work on foundational skills (like breathing techniques or cognitive restructuring) to build your confidence first.
+If even the first step on your exposure ladder feels overwhelming, create an easier step, or build confidence first with foundational skills like breathing techniques or cognitive restructuring.
+Having support — a trusted friend, family member, or therapist — during a challenging exposure can also help.